-During 2013-15 small chicken wire cages were placed around some of the musk, man and frog orchids in an attempt to prevent damage from trampling and grazing and to increase the amount of seed produced.
+During 2013-15 small chicken wire cages were placed around some of the Musk, Man and Frog Orchids in an attempt to prevent damage from trampling and grazing and so increase the amount of seed produced.
 The major concern over caging was that it would discourage pollinators.
-To determine the benefit of the use of cages the proportions of fertilised/unfertilised and damaged/undamaged plants were compared for plants with and without cages.
-Unfortunately, the cages were often moved by people taking photographs or knocked over by livestock and therefore needed constant monitoring.
-The results were analysed using Pearson's Chi-squared test or

-Fisher's Exact Test (depending on sample size); since Fisher's Exact Test is better suited for contingency tables with small sample sizes.
+To determine the benefit of the use of cages the proportions of fertilised and unfertilised, damaged and undamaged plants were compared for plants with and without cages.
+Unfortunately, the cages were often moved by people taking photographs or knocked over by livestock and needed constant monitoring.
+The results were analysed using Pearson's Chi-squared test or Fisher's Exact Test depending on sample size, since Fisher's Exact Test is better suited for contingency tables with small sample sizes.

-Figure 4 Caging individual or small groups of orchids to protect them from grazing
+Figure 4: Caging individual or small groups of orchids to protect them from grazing